 - Network components (e.g., routers, wireless access points)

 An ongoing system inventory will help determine which components are in-scope or out-of-scope for PCI DSS.
-And a PCI compliance advisor’s guidance will streamline the segmentation of components out-of-scope for PCI DSS from those in scope, minimizing risks to sensitive CDE.
+And a PCI advisor’s guidance will streamline the segmentation of components out-of-scope for PCI DSS from those in scope, minimizing risks to sensitive CDE.

 2. Optimized PCI Compliance Change Management